 Roasted Tomato Sauce is amazingly versatile–add it to Chili or soup, turn it into Tomato Soup, add ground beef and seasonings to make spaghetti sauce, or try it in this delicious Bolognese Ragu Sauce, etc. I’ve even cooked it down, added seasonings, and called it pizza sauce.

 Some folks like to pour the pureed tomatoes into a large pot and add pureed vegetables and seasonings prior to canning.
 Personally, I prefer to keep things as simple as possible–my main goal is to get those tomatoes preserved!
 I add my seasonings and extra vegetables later, when it’s time to cook with the Roasted Tomato Sauce.

 Also, I don’t remove the skins or run my sauce through a mill.
 Again, I’m going for quick and easy here.
 My understanding is that including the skins can lead to a more bitter taste, but I haven’t noticed that.
-If necessary, you can add a few drops of liquid stevia later (or your sweetener of choice), when you’re cooking with those opened cans of Roasted Tomato Sauce.
+If necessary, you can add a bit of honey or a few drops of liquid stevia later, when you’re cooking with those opened cans of Roasted Tomato Sauce.

 Roasted Tomato Sauce for Canning (or Freezing)

 - Onion(s), peeled and loosely sectioned

 - Salt (I use this unrefined sea salt)